RA1NCS/PyberSec/README.md

 ##### Completed By Shreyan

+## ROT-13 Encrypter

+A simple ROT-13 encrypter that can encrypt and decrypt messages.
+This project is a great way to learn about cryptography and the basics of working with strings in Python.

+## Mini RSA

+A simple implementation of the RSA algorithm.
+This project is a great way to learn about cryptography and the RSA algorithm.

 ## Tic-Tac-Toe AI

 A tic-tac-toe game that can be played against an AI opponent.
 The AI uses the minimax algorithm to make its moves.
 This project is a great way to learn about game development and AI.